Why I chose to pursue a career in healthcare:

 What I do when I'm not seeing patients:

 I try to spend as much time as I can with my family.
-I have five children and five grandchildren, and our Sunday dinners are epic events.
+I have five amazing children, all with equally amazing spouses, and nine grandchildren, with one more on the way.
+Our Sunday dinners are epic events.
 Hobbies for me are photography, reading, knitting and crocheting, not necessarily in that order.